opendilab/DI-engine-docs/source/guide/visualization.rst

 PlantUML
 -----------------

 PlantUML is a tool that can be used to draw UML and other images.
 For details, please refer to `the official website of PlantUML <https://plantuml.com/zh/>`_.
+Its biggest feature is that it is based on code, does not need to pay attention to typesetting, and is very easy to maintain.

 For example, we can draw class diagrams